Fight Of The Night honors is the type of recognition that fighters look to associate with their name.

 3) Max Holloway vs Dustin Poirier 2

 Max Holloway and Dustin Poirier 2 delivered an even better fight than the prequel, as both fighters competed with grit and determination for the entire 25-minute interim title fight.
 With the crowd erupting with each massive strike and big time combination, fight fans around the world were on the edge of their seats during the whole fight.

 The opening round of the fight might have been the most important of the entire fight, as “The Diamond” connected on huge power shots that wobbled and hurt the featherweight champ like we’ve never seen before.
-But despite getting beat-up badly in round one, Holloway’s unbelievable toughness and durability allowed him to even up the momentum by hitting Poirier with a barrage of accurate strikes.
+But despite getting beat-up badly in round one, Holloway’s unbelievable toughness and durability allowed even up the momentum by hitting Poirier with a barrage of accurate strikes.
 Rounds two, three, four and five featured impressive surges from both fighters.
 Holloway and Poirier combined for 359 significant strikes, the second highest tally in UFC history (Holloway vs Brian Ortega combined for 400 last December).
 In the end, it was the fighter from Louisiana who left Atlanta with the interim lightweight strap.

 Watch the full-fight here.